Whose Line Is It Anyway? (British TV series): History

-Whose Line proved a success when aired on Channel 4, effectively helping to boost the careers of some of its regular performers that appeared during early episodes, including several members from The Comedy Store Players - these included Paul Merton, Josie Lawrence and Sandi Toksvig.
-At times, the programme also featured a number of celebrities who made occasional appearances during the earlier series, such as Peter Cook, George Wendt, and Jonathan Pryce.
-While the programme drew from the talent of British comedians, it also expanded to recruiting those from the United States; comedians such as Greg Proops and Mike McShane added considerably to performances, with some episodes in the third and fourth series filmed entirely within New York and thus drawing talent purely from American performers.
-By the fifth series, several regular performers discontinued their involvement, yet the show was greatly enhanced by the involvement of fresh talent by this time - British comedian Tony Slattery, American comedian Ryan Stiles, and Canadian comedian Colin Mochrie, improved the reputation of the programme and provided more diverse comedy and favorable viewing figures, effectively becoming prominent regulars in episodes.
+Whose Line? proved a success when aired on Channel 4, effectively helping to boost the careers of some of its regular performers that appeared during early episodes, including several members from The Comedy Store Players - these included Paul Merton, Josie Lawrence and Sandi Toksvig - and comedy actor Tony Slattery.
+At times, the programme also featured a number of celebrities who made occasional appearances during the earlier series, such as Peter Cook, Jonathan Pryce and Griff Rhys Jones.
+After appearing in every episode of the first series, Sessions reduced his involvement with the show, making his last appearance in series 3.
+While the programme drew from the talent of British comedians, it also expanded to recruiting those from America, including Greg Proops and Mike McShane, both formerly of San Francisco improv group Faultline.
+During 1991 and 1992, several episodes of series 3 and 4 were filmed in New York.
+By series 5, other projects led to several regular performers, including Lawrence and McShane, to appear on the show less frequently, while others, including Merton, made their last appearances in this series.
+Slattery and Proops continued to appear regularly, as did American comedian Ryan Stiles and Canadian comedian Colin Mochrie.
+Stiles and Mochrie proved to be very popular with viewers, and the show's ratings continued to improve.
+Stiles eventually became a permanent performer on the show, appearing in every episode from series 7 onwards, as did Mochrie from series 8 onwards.

-As series progressed, the viewing figures of Whose Line began to drop after reaching the peak of its popularity following the sixth series.
-Part of the problem was due to the constant use of regular performers, including Stiles and Mochrie, leaving little room for new talent to be showcased on the programme, with figures diminishing further by the departure of Slattery after the eighth series.
-By the tenth series, the programme fundamentally was filmed within Hollywood, California, and featured mainly American talent, such as comedian Wayne Brady, with Vranch replaced by Laura Hall as the in-house musician.
+As the series progressed, the viewing figures of Whose Line? began to drop after reaching the peak of its popularity in series 6.
+Part of the problem was due to the constant use of regular performers, leaving little room for new talent to be showcased, one of the main appeals of the programme's early years.
+The departure of Slattery, one of the show's most popular performers, after series 7 also affected ratings.
+During this period, the show still occasionally saw one-off celebrity guest performers, including George Wendt and Eddie Izzard.
+By series 10, filming of the programme moved to Hollywood, California.
+With the exception of Anderson still as presenter, the show's cast was now entirely North American, with fresh talent found in comedians such as Wayne Brady, while Vranch was replaced by Laura Hall as the in-house musician.
 However, after the broadcast of its final episode in February 1999, Channel 4 decided to axe the programme following the eventual slump in the show's viewing figures.
-Repeats of Whose Line continued following its cancellation, though with episodes edited and reformatted as a result.
+Repeats of Whose Line? continued following its cancellation, though with episodes edited and reformatted as a result.